Environmental Disorders of Woody Plants

 Damage from leaf scorch, winter drying and drought injury cannot be reversed.
 Their impact on tree health, however, can be lessened or prevented by cultural practices that provide favorable growing conditions for the roots.
 (See fact sheet 2.926, Healthy Roots and Healthy Trees).
-One such practice is deeply watering the soil from the surface to a depth of 12 to 18 inches once a month in summer and once every two months in winter.
+One such practice is deeply watering the soil from the surface to a depth of 8 to 12 inches twice a month in summer and once a month in winter.

 Organic mulch under trees helps reduce moisture loss and competition from turf and improves moisture penetration into the soil.
 Do not overwater trees and avoid polyethylene plastic under mulches.
-Use porous weed control fabrics instead.
 Polyethylene plastics and overwatering contribute to oxygen starvation that results in root death.
-A gradual yellowing of foliage that develops first on the tree's interior and progresses outward indicates oxygen starvation.
+A gradual yellowing of foliage that develops first on the tree’s interior and progresses outward indicates oxygen starvation.

 These practices are not a guarantee against drought injury.
 Hot, dry summer or cold winter weather may result in excessive moisture loss regardless of how much water is provided.
 However, these practices help ensure a healthy tree that can better recover from drought injury.

 Overwatering woody plants is a common problem in Colorado, particularly in irrigated turfgrass areas.
 Trees do not show symptoms of damaged roots from water logged soils until some time after overwatering occurs.